Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Experimental Setup Results

 \subsection{Benchmark Dataset Analysis}

-In this section, we present the baseline, full and part-based ensemble learning network results for the three datasets - CK+, JAFFE, and SFEW (as shown in Table \ref{tab:exp1-1}) and compare them with the current benchmark (as shown in Table \ref{tab:exp1-2}.
-We report each network's average expression classification accuracy in Table \ref{tab:exp1-1}.
-We also report the accuracy of each sub-network of the ensemble network when it is used independently.
-For a fair comparison with the part-based ensemble transfer learning network, we train 5-model ensembles of both the baseline and full transfer learning (as mentioned in Section \ref{training-nn}) and report their classification accuracies for each of the three datasets.
+In this section, we report the average expression classification accuracy of the Part-based Ensemble Transfer Learning, Full Transfer Learning, and Baseline networks for the three datasets - CK+, JAFFE, and SFEW (as shown in Table \ref{tab:exp1-1}) and compare them with the current benchmark (as shown in Table \ref{tab:exp1-2}).
+We also state the accuracy of each sub-network of the proposed ensemble when it is used independently.
 Moreover, in Table \ref{tab:exp1-2}, we compare our proposed ensemble network's accuracy and model parameter count with the current benchmark for the three datasets, whose values are taken from the respective papers.
 As the highest decimal precision of the reported accuracy values for the current benchmark results across all three datasets is two decimal places, we round off our accuracy values accordingly.